-Well he doesn’t need much introduction, does he?
-Neymar, the Brazilian third in the dynamic MSN attacking force at Barcelona, and once the levels of Lionel Messia and Luis Suarez start to drop; the Brazil captain will come to the fore.
-However, sadly for you, signing him on career mode is pretty much impossible.
-The left winger’s value is £78.5m, but with his contract running until 2021, you’ll probably have to bid over £100m to get your man.
-Plus his wages of £187k make him an extortionate buy, so you are only likely to sign him straight off the bat if you are managing one of the Manchester clubs, or Paris Saint-Germain.
-But if you do make the move you would be rewarded by the 24-year-old’s dribbling (96), ball control (95), acceleration (93), sprint speed (90), agility (96) and positioning (90).
+Well, he doesn’t need much introduction, does he?
+Neymar, the Brazilian third in the dynamic MSN attacking force at Barcelona, and once the levels of Lionel Messi and Luis Suarez start to drop; the Brazil captain will come to the fore.
+However, sadly for you, signing him on Career Mode is pretty much impossible.
+The left winger’s value is £78.5 million, but with his contract running until 2021, you’ll probably have to bid over £100 million to get your man.
+Plus his wages of £187,000 a week make him an extortionate buy, so you are only likely to sign him straight off the bat if you are managing one of the Manchester clubs, or Paris Saint-Germain.
+If you do make the move, you would be rewarded by the 24-year-old’s dribbling (96), ball control (95), acceleration (93), sprint speed (90), agility (96) and positioning (90).

 James Rodriguez (OVR 87 – POT 92)

 It was a tricky campaign for James Rodriguez last season as Real Madrid manager Zinedine Zidane turned to a more defensive system.
 But he still showed flashes of what he can do, and he has started this campaign off beautifully, with a brilliant goal against Espanyol.
 With him being almost permanently on the bench at the Bernabeu, you will have a great chance of signing the 24-year-old, but you still may need to bid £60 million to sign him. £108,000 wages make the attacking, central or right midfielder a tempting buy even more so when you consider his 91 volleys & long shots.